 Tips for making the best healthy chocolate chip cookies:

-These healthy chocolate chip cookies are a 1 bowl recipe, so you can’t really mess them up.
+These flourless chocolate chip cookies are a 1 bowl recipe, so you can’t really mess them up.
 But here are a couple things you can do to ensure perfect cookies every single time.

 Make sure all your ingredients are at room temperature: I know some of you place your SunButter in the fridge or maybe you keep your Just Date Syrup in there too, but trying to add these in while cold will prevent your batter from mixing well.